ptipyangul/the-peaks/README.md

 This is my first time implementing React project!
 Please let me know if you have any question or comments.

 ## Setup
-1. Add your API KEY in config.ini.json
+1. Add your API KEY on `config.ini.json` in ` ./src/`
-2. Change filename to config.json
+2. Copy and rename the file to config.json

 ## Usage
 ### Run application